UK checklist • Clear structure • Built for enquiries

 Location pages

-Transparent pricing improves lead quality and builds trust.
+Transparent pricing often improves trust and lead quality.

-Guides build topical authority and bring in search traffic earlier in the buying cycle.
+Guides build topical authority and support search visibility over time.

-A simple structure that works for most businesses
+A simple structure that works for most small businesses

-If you want a clean layout that’s easy to maintain, this is a strong baseline.
+If you want a clean site that is easy to manage and easy for customers to understand, this is a strong baseline.

 • Home